 - They usually reside within a kilometer of the shore.

-- They are mostly found in the regions naturally secure from severe winds of ocean, such as thick kelp forests, barrier reefs, and rocky coastlines.
+- They are mostly found in the regions naturally secure from severe winds of the ocean, such as thick kelp forests, barrier reefs, and rocky coastlines.

 - Sea otters have a very strong association with rocky substrates, however, they can also live in regions where the seafloor is of sand, mud, or silt.